transfurs/main-site/README.md

 # main-site
-Contains the code required for generating the main Transfurs site
+Contains the code required for generating the main Transfurs site, https://transfurs.com/

 This is a site generated with Jekyll and the Minimal Mistakes theme.